ovh/docs/pages/web/hosting/wordpress-woocommerce-first-steps/guide.en-gb.md

 #### Shipping

 If you enabled the default extensions that were free when you installed, you have the extension [WooCommerce Shipping](https://woocommerce.com/woocommerce-shipping/){.external}.
-Otherwise, you can install it by going to the `Extensions`{.action} menu.
+Otherwise, you can install it by going to the `Plugins`{.action} menu.

 - **Shipping zones**: allows you to define and configure shipping areas.
 - **Delivery Options**: is used to set up the application for all shipping costs.